Jdcabs/Profiling-System/README.md

 # Profiling-System.
-Profiling System Registration of Residents 100% Done, Deletion of Resident Information 70% Processing
+Profiling System Registration of Residents 100% DONE, Deletion of Resident Information 100% DONE also the List of the Deleted Info 100% DONE